 • Index values and constituent lists will be published on crypto100.co.uk and/or cryptoowl.co.uk, and may be disseminated to third‑party data vendors.

-Crypto Owl may amend this methodology where necessary to:
+Crypto Owl and CRYPTO 100 may amend this methodology where necessary to:

 • Improve robustness or alignment with regulatory expectations.